-The New York State Library announces “Summer Reading at New York Libraries through Public Library Systems,” a 2013-2016 Family Literacy Library Services formula grant program to help public library systems work with libraries and other partners to develop and expand public library summer reading services and programs.
-The overall theme and purpose of the 2013-2016 Family Literacy Library Services grant program is to increase the participation of young people and their families or caregivers in the State Library’s Summer Reading at New York Libraries program.
-This 2013-2016 grant program will provide funding to public library systems only.
-Funds will not be awarded directly to public and association libraries during this grant cycle.
+The New York State Library announces “Ready to Read at New York Libraries through Public Library Systems,” a 2016-2019 Family Literacy Library Services formula allocation program to help public library systems work with libraries and other partners to significantly improve the quality of public library early learning services.
+The overall theme and purpose of the 2016-2019 Family Literacy Library Services Program is to increase the number of public libraries statewide with the expertise and resources to assist families with young children in developing the early literacy skills needed to succeed in the school years ahead.
+Projects should focus on training library staff in all five components of the Ready to Read at New York: Early Childhood Public Library Staff Development Programaswell as assistinglocal libraries and branches in creating plans and implementing projects based on the skills learned through this staff development program.
+This 2016 -2019 program will provide funding to public library systems only.
+Funds will not be awarded directly to public and association libraries during this program cycle.

-What is the “Summer Reading at New York Libraries through Public Library Systems” Family Literacy Library Services Grant Program?
+What is the “Ready to Read at New York Libraries through Public Library Systems” Family Literacy Library Services Program?

-The Family Literacy Library Services program is a State-funded grant program which helps libraries and library systems provide family literacy services to children and their parents or caregivers.
+The Family Literacy Library Services Program with the theme of early literacy development through public libraries, is a State-funded program which helps libraries offer services which will improve parents’ and caregivers’ ability to develop crucial early literacy skills in their children.
 The program is based in Education Law § 273 1 h (3), and Commissioner’s Regulations 90.3 (m).
-Education Law provides up to $300,000 annually for this grant program.
+Education Law provides up to $300,000 annually for this program.

-The 2013-2016 grant program cycle will run from July 1, 2013 through June 30, 2016 with funds provided annually.
-Grant funds will be allocated to public library systems based on a formula approved by the State Education Department.
+The 2016-2019 program cycle will run from July 1, 2013 through June 30, 2016 with funds provided annually.
+Funds will be allocated to public library systems based on a formula approved by the State Education Department.
 (For system Family Literacy formula allocations see allocation chart.)
 These allocation amounts are based on statutory funding levels.
-Actual appropriations available for 2013-2014, 2014-2015 and 2015-2016 will be determined in the State budget, which is scheduled for adoption by April 1 of each year.
-If a public library system does not submit an eligible project proposal, the unused funds will be allocated proportionally among the approved public library system projects according to the Family Literacy Program formula.
+Actual appropriations available for 2016-2017, 2017-2018 and 2018-2019 will be determined in the State budget, which is scheduled for adoption by April 1 of each year.
+If a public library system does not submit an eligible project proposal, the unused funds will be allocated proportionally among the approved public library system projects according to the Family Literacy Library Services Program formula.

 Who can apply?

-Applicants for this grant cycle will be public library systems.
-Public library systems are encouraged to collaborate with member libraries, other library systems, and agencies such as: pre-schools, schools, cultural organizations, community groups, health care providers, local businesses and others.
-In all cases, grant payments will be made directly to public library systems and the system will be entirely responsible for budgets, appropriate use of funds, and all reporting requirements.
-Applicants are required to identify a project director at the library system who will also be the contact person for project reports and budgetary information.
+Applicants for this funding cycle will be public library systems.
+Public library systems may collaborate with member libraries, other library systems, and organizations with similar early learning goals.
+In all cases, payments will be made directly to public library systems and the system will be entirely responsible for budgets, appropriate use of funds, and all reporting requirements.
+Applicants are required to identify a project manager at the library system who will also be the contact person for project reports and budgetary information.

 What types of projects are eligible for funding?

-- Eligible projects will include components for families, including parents and/or caregivers and young people.
+- Eligible projects will include components for training library staff as well as well as enhancing early literacy services for families, including parents and/or caregivers and young people.

-What are some examples of best practices for “Summer Reading at New York Libraries through Public Library Systems” Family Literacy Library Services project activities?
+What are some examples of best practices for “Ready to Read at New York Libraries through Public Library Systems” Family Literacy Library Services project activities?

 - Library services and materials for underserved populations including off-site services